SemanticCompressionGroup/LDC/README.md

 # LDC
-This repository is for the paper "Compressing inside Generating: A Latent Domain codec for AI-Generated Images" The dataset of SDXL-generated images and algorithm codes will be uploaded.
+This repository is for the paper "Compressing inside Generating: A Latent Domain Codec for AI-Generated Images".

+The dataset containing SDXL-generated images, along with the algorithm codes for our proposed Latent Domain Codec, will be uploaded soon.